Michelin Star Restaurants Girona & Costa Brava

 Michelin, yes, the tire company, started producing restaurant guides well over one hundred years ago.
 It began as a guide for motorists.
 So in addition to where to eat, the guide included recommendations for petrol and service stations.
 Michelin’s initial goal was to encourage drivers to get out there and road trip.
 To drive more.
 And, yes, to purchase more tires.

-It was not until the mid-1930’s that the star system was born.
+It was not until the mid-1930’s that the Michelin starred restaurant system was born.
 This system, of awarding one, two, or three stars for some of the best restaurants remains to this day.
 It helps to understand the Michelin rating system.
 A one-star restaurant means “worth a stop.”
 Two stars mean “worth a detour” from the original route.
-The coveted three star designation is “worth a special trip.”
+The coveted three-star designation is “worth a special trip.”
 When you ask how many Michelin stars a chef has, generally the stars relate to the restaurant, not the chef.
 That is unless the chef has multiple restaurants.

 Although the guide started in France, over the decades it expanded beyond France, and even beyond Europe.
 Bangkok, for example, received it’s first Michelin Guide in 2018.
-And, because the guide started as a resource for road trippers, there is no surprise that there are so many restaurants outside of metropolitan areas.
+And, because the Michelin guide started as a resource for road trippers, there is no surprise that most Michelin Star restaurants fall outside of metropolitan areas.

 Michelin Star Restaurants – Costa Brava